Select Page

 For more information on this distance for persistence diagrams and an application on time series, see the paper by Marchese and Maroulas.
 For another application of this distance on materials science data, see this joint work with Spannaus and Maroulas.
 You can see how this distance works by using the interactive app below.

 In a recent work I prove that this distance is stable, a property which ensures that the mapping from a point cloud to the persistence diagram of its Vietoris-Rips complex is continuous under this distance.
 This continuity is valuable because it guarantees that small perturbations in the underlying points used to create the persistence diagram correspond to small perturbations in this distance between the persistence diagrams.
 I also derive bounds for the size of the persistence diagrams, both theoretically using graph theory and statistically using a weighted least squares regression.
 As an application of this distance, we classify the structure of synthetic materials science data as one of two classes, either face-centered cubic or body-centered cubic, with near perfect accuracy.
 This accuracy is higher than that achieved by using the Wasserstein distance, the standard distance for persistence diagrams.
-This paper has been submitted to Advances in Data Analysis and Classification, is under review, and is joint work with Professor Vasileios Maroulas and Adam Spannaus.
+This paper was published in Advances in Data Analysis and Classification, and is joint work with Professor Vasileios Maroulas and Adam Spannaus.

 A future research interest of mine is determining the optimal choice of the constant c in this distance formula given certain properties of the data.